pnkfelix/rust/doc/rust.md

 such that the meaning of `break` and `loop` is preserved in a primitive loop when rewritten as a `for` loop controlled by a higher order function.

-An example a for loop:
+An example of a for loop over the contents of a vector:

 ~~~~
 # type foo = int;